Logan Gilbert: 2024: All-Star

 Gilbert continued to improve in 2024 and was selected for the All-Star Game.
 However, because he was scheduled to start two days before the game and therefore unavailable to pitch, teammate Andrés Muñoz replaced him on the All-Star Game roster.
 On September 8, Gilbert pitched his second career complete game, going only 8 innings in a 2–0 loss to the St. Louis Cardinals.
 His 10 strikeouts in that game tied his season high, also reached on August 27.

 Gilbert proved durable and efficient in 2024, leading the majors with 208 2/3 innings pitched and 0.887 walks and hits per inning pitched.
-His 220 strikeouts ranked 6th, just 8 fewer than the MLB lead.
-He again ranked third the AL in strikeout to walk rate, trailing Kirby.
+His 220 strikeouts ranked sixth, just 8 fewer than the MLB lead.
+He again ranked third the AL in strikeout-to-walk rate, trailing Kirby.
 He had a 9–12 record with a 3.23 ERA.

-2025
+2025–2026

-Gilbert was placed on the fifteen-day injured list on April 26, one day after he suffered a right elbow flexor strain while pitching in Miami.
-He missed over seven weeks, returning on June 16 against the Red Sox.

-Gilbert struck out a career-high thirteen batters on August 24 vs. the Athletics.
+Gilbert was the Mariners Opening Day starter in 2025, allowing 1 home run and striking out 8 as the Mariners defeated the Athletics.
+He placed on the 15-day injured list on April 26, one day after he suffered a right elbow flexor strain while pitching against the Miami Marlins.
+He missed over seven weeks, returning on June 16 against the Boston Red Sox.
+He struck out a career-high 13 batters on August 24 against the Athletics.
+He finished the regular season with a 6–6 record, 3.44 ERA, and 173 strikeouts in 131 innings.
+He struck out 32.3 percent of batters faced, the highest rate of his career and second-most among starters, but did not pitch deep into games, finishing the seventh inning once.

+Gilbert started Game 3 of the ALDS, earning a win against the Detroit Tigers.
+He returned on short rest to throw two innings of scoreless relief in Game 5, helping the Mariners advance to the AL Championship Series (ALCS).
+Again working on short rest, Gilbert started Game 2 of the ALCS against Toronto and was pulled after three innings, allowing two runs.
+He lost Game 6 of the series, allowing five runs in four innings.
+He had a 4.20 ERA over his four postseason appearances.

+Gilbert was the Opening Day starter in 2026, again receiving a no-decision in the first game of the season.
+On July 11, 2026, Gilbert struck out Jonny DeLuca of the Tampa Bay Rays for his 1,000th career strikeout.